What is stress?

 Renate Freisler: „People who take responsibility for themselves and their lives, are willing to change and want to develop personally.“

-Melisa Y. and Sophia B.: "What would you change about society to avoid stress?"
+Melisa Y. and Sophia B.: „What would you change in society to avoid stress?“

-Renate Freisler: “Teaching the topics of stress, resilience and mindfulness in schools.
+Renate Freisler: „Teaching schools about stress, resilience and mindfulness.

-Promote self-responsibility and autonomy in the company, more appreciation for employees and managers, strength-based distribution of tasks, draw attention to success and master challenges with strengthened resources, learn a healthy error culture, emphasize what connects and appreciate differences, cultivate appreciative relationships.
+Promoting personal responsibility and autonomy in companies, more appreciation for employees and managers, strength-oriented distribution of tasks, focusing attention on success and mastering challenges with strengthened resources, learning a healthy error culture, emphasizing what unites us and appreciating differences, cultivating appreciative relationships.“

 Melisa Y. and Sophia B.: „How is stress related to the psyche?“

-Renate Freisler: “It is very closely connected.
-Body, mind and soul (=psyche) interact with each other.
-Therefore, stress affects all three areas.”
+Renate Freisler: „This is very closely linked.
+Body, mind and soul (= psyche) interact with each other.
+That's why stress affects all three areas.“

 Several years of professional experience is essential

-Melisa Y. and Sophia B.: "What do you have to do to be able to do your job?
-(Studies …)"
+Melisa Y. and Sophia B.: „What do you have to do to be able to do your job?
+(Study ...)“

-Renate Freisler: “It can be a degree in psychology or comprehensive training as a coach combined with several years of professional experience, preferably as a Executive.
-There are many private providers of coaching training.”
+Renate Freisler: „This can be a degree in psychology or comprehensive training as a coach combined with several years of professional experience, ideally as a Manager.
+There are many private providers of coaching training.“

-Melisa Y. and Sophia B.: "How did your professional career go?"
+Melisa Y. and Sophia B.: „How did your career progress?“

-Renate Freisler: "I completed a commercial apprenticeship and gained more than 25 years of professional experience (including almost 10 years as a Teamhead of auditing).
-Then I completed training as a yoga teacher, then coaching training and alternative practitioner psychotherapy, then trainer training, positive psychology consultant and many methodical further training courses with self-awareness.
-So I developed a large mix of methods and gained my own experience as a coachee.
-I have now been self-employed for over 11 years.”
+Renate Freisler: „I completed a commercial apprenticeship and gained over 25 years of professional experience (including almost 10 years as a team leader in auditing).
+I then completed my training as a yoga teacher, followed by coaching training and psychotherapy as a non-medical practitioner, then training as a trainer, positive psychology consultant and many methodological training courses with self-awareness.
+I have developed a wide range of methods and gained my own experience as a coachee.
+I have now been self-employed for over 11 years.“

-Melisa Y. and Sophia B.: "How did you get your job?"
+Melisa Y. and Sophia B.: „How did you get into your profession?“

-Renate Freisler: “I resigned myself.
-It was a long process, after so many years, to give up what felt like a “secure” basis.
-It was the right decision."
+Renate Freisler: „I resigned myself.
+It was a long process to give up what felt like a „secure“ base after so many years.
+It was the right decision.“

 Coaching is lifelong learning